Vitroror/dotfiles_VM/README.md

    * `sudo chmod +x install-zsh-omz-p10k.sh`
    * `./install-zsh-omz-p10k.sh`
    * `exec zsh`
-   * and it should work without much hassle
+   * and it should work without much hassle.
+The script is set up to work with fedora's dnf, but adjusting it for pacman or apt should not be a problem